HSZemi/rms/README.md

 To play KOTH Regicide, select the King of the Hill gamemode and choose one of the maps provided - they all have a KHR_ prefix.

-All maps from the KOTH_REGICIDE folder stem from HJ1 (https://github.com/HJ1/Age-of-Empires-II-RMS-Maps-Archive)
+All maps from the KOTH_REGICIDE folder stem from [HJ1](https://github.com/HJ1/Age-of-Empires-II-RMS-Maps-Archive) and have been modified to enable KOTH Regicide.